RakiDev/ERP/README.es.md

 ## Cómo usarlo

-While **ERP** does most of the job, it needs an app to connect to, and I'll show you how to *quickly* set it up!
 A pesar de que **ERP** hace la mayoría del trabajo, necesita una aplicación a la que conectarse, ¡y te mostraré como prepararla *rápidamente*!
 <br>